How to Hang Internal Doors

 A little preparation before you start the task of hanging your new doors will make the job so much easier.

 If your door frame isn’t an average sized door frame, then you may need to have a door specially made.
 If your door frame is only a little smaller in size, or your door is a little too big, you will need to trim the door.
-There is generally a limit as to how much you can trim off of a door, usually around mm in total, you should also trim equal amounts off both sides of the door.
-Make sure to check instructions before you start trimming.
+There is generally a limit as to how much you can trim off of a door but it’s important to make sure you trim equal amounts off both sides of the door.
+Make sure to check the instructions before you start trimming.

 When changing internal doors, using the same sized hinges as before, will make your job a lot easier, and you can then use the use the same hinge positions that are already on the door frame.
 Fitting new internal doors can revitalise a room and now, there are many different ways to finish your new internal door, from a coloured paint, to just a simple natural wood finish.